mthezeng/rank-cli/README.md

   -h, --help            show this help message and exit -n NEW_ENTRY, --new-entry NEW_ENTRY
                         Add a new entry to the list
+  -r RERANK, --rerank RERANK
+                        Rerank an existing item on the list
 ```

 ## Examples